-- Section 1.
-Section 4510 of the civil practice law and rules, as added by chapter 432 of the laws of 1993 and subdivision (d) as amended by section 49 of part A-1 of chapter 56 of the laws of 2010, is amended to 4 read as follows: - 5 § 4510.
-Rape crisis counselor or domestic violence advocate. (a) 6 Definitions.
-When used in this section, the following terms shall have 7 the following meanings: - 8 1.
-"Rape crisis program" means any office, institution or center which 9 has been approved pursuant to subdivision fifteen of section two hundred 10 six of the public health law, offering counseling and assistance to 11 clients concerning sexual offenses, sexual abuses or incest. - 2.
-"Rape crisis counselor" means any person who has been certified by an approved rape crisis program as having satisfied the training standards specified in subdivision fifteen of section two hundred six of the public health law, and who, regardless of compensation, is acting under the direction and supervision of an approved rape crisis program. - 3.
-"Client" means (i) any person who is seeking or receiving the services of a rape crisis counselor for the purpose of securing counseling or assistance concerning any sexual offenses, sexual abuse,
+Section 1.
+Section 4510 of the civil practice law and rules, as added 2 by chapter 432 of the laws of 1993 and subdivision (d) as amended by section 49 of part A-1 of chapter 56 of the laws of 2010, is amended to read as follows:

+§ 4510.
+Rape crisis counselor or domestic violence advocate. (a) Definitions.
+When used in this section, the following terms shall have the following meanings:

+- 1. "Rape crisis program" means any office, institution or center which has been approved pursuant to subdivision fifteen of section two hundred six of the public health law, as added by chapter 432 of the laws of 1993, offering counseling and assistance to clients concerning sexual offenses, sexual abuses or incest. - "Rape crisis counselor" means any person who has been certified by an approved rape crisis program as having satisfied the training stand-14 ards specified in subdivision fifteen of section two hundred six of the public health law, as added by chapter 432 of the laws of 1993, and who, regardless of compensation, is acting under the direction and supervision of an approved rape crisis program. - 19 "Client" means (i) any person who is seeking or receiving the 20 services of a rape crisis counselor for the purpose of securing counseling or assistance concerning any sexual offenses, sexual abuse,